 If your lashes are over curled after a lash lift, chances are you can help to relax the curl a little at home.

 With any lash lift, you’ll usually need to avoid getting your lashes wet for a few hours to help the curl set.
 But if your lashes turn out over curled, you can give them a splash with water and even try a lash cleanser on them to ensure all the perming solution and glue has been removed.

 If your lashes are still too curly after a lash lift, you can try to use a little oil on them which can help to naturally relax the curl.
 It’s best done before bed so the oil can sit on the lashes overnight.
 Use a q-tip to apply the oil to the lashes, being sure to get to the root all the way to the tip.
 Then use a brush to comb through to ensure all the lashes are coated.

-You can use any oil you have on hand, but castor oil is great for lash health and can even help your lashes grow longer and thicker.
+You can use any oil you have on hand, but castor oil and argan oil for lashes are both great for lash health and can even help your lashes grow longer and thicker.